New Hebrides Representative Assembly

-The New Hebrides Representative Assembly was a unicameral legislature in New Hebrides Condominium from 1975 to 1980.
+The New Hebrides Representative Assembly was the unicameral legislature of the New Hebrides Condominium (present-day Vanuatu) from 1975 to 1980.
 It was the first elected legislative arm in the condominium.

 The Representative Assembly replaced the unelected advisory council.
 It had initially 42 members, and the 1975 elections with universal suffrage allowed Melanesians to participate for the first time.
 In addition to the members elected by universal suffrage also other interest groups elected members.
 The first meeting of the assembly took place in July 1976.
 The British and the French resident commissioners had override veto power over assembly decisions.

-New Hebrides became an internally self-governing in January 1978.
+New Hebrides became internally self-governing in January 1978 under an administration formed by George Kalsakau.
+The pro-independence Vanua'aku Pati (VP) had boycotted the November 1977 election and formed a competing Vanuaaku People's Provisional Government, which controlled most of the islands.
+The provisional government was suspended in May 1978 and a new government of national unity was formed in December 1978, drawing both from Assembly members and from the extraparliamentary Vanua'aku Pati.

 The Parliament of Vanuatu took over all functions of the Representative Assembly upon Vanuatu's independence in July 1980.